top of page

 Community Organizer

-At T.A.I.N.O, we work to empower and organize the Arawak (Taino, Lokono, Karib, and Borikén) Indigenous communities living in the United States.
+At T.A.I.N.O., we work to empower and organize the Arawak (Taino, Lokono, Karib, Wayuu, Boriken, and other known Bands of the Arawak-speaking nation) Indigenous communities living in the United States and its territories.
 As a Community Organizer, you will work with our team to plan and implement events, workshops, and other activities that promote the recognition and preservation of our culture and traditions.

 arawak_taino_seal_Laboy